 Style effects are alternative widget styles that are automatically applied to a widget while it's in a particular state in the web browser, such as while being moused over or clicked.
 When the widget enters the triggering state, the style effect is applied.
 When the widget exits the triggering state, the style effect is removed and the widget reverts back to its base styling.

 - text links gaining an underline when moused over

 - text fields gaining a different border color when focused or when error state is applied.

 You can assign as many style effects to a widget as you'd like.

 Check out the interactive button tutorial to learn how to use style effects with buttons.

 The Style Effects

 Applied when the mouse cursor is moved over the widget.
-(Enabled on text links by default.)
+(Added to text links by default.)

 Applied when the widget is clicked, while the mouse button is pressed down.
-(Enabled on text links by default.)
+(Added to text links by default.)